lonesometraveler/lonesometraveler.github.io/_posts/2020-05-08-ADC-Interrupt.md

 }
 ```

 In the handler, we take the ADC module out of Mutex and call `current_sample()`.
 This method reads from the ADC_DR register and clears the EOC flag.
-We update the PWM duty cycle based on the ADC value, and finally restart the conversion by calling `start_conversion()` before we move out of the ISR.
+We update the PWM duty cycle based on the ADC value, and finally, restart the conversion by calling `start_conversion()` before we move out of the ISR.

 That's it!
 Now our main looks like the code below.
 There is nothing in the loop.
 ADC reading and PWM adjustment are all happening in the ISR.